hiboabd/CV/README.md

 #### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+[PLACEHOLDER] Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)